 Throughout the years that I’ve been in the aquarium industry, I’ve seen a lot of people try desperately to find animals that will keep their freshwater or marine tanks clean so that they can avoid manually scraping algae or combating one of many possible nuisance infestations.
 The truth is, algae problems and other nuisance infestations can rarely, if ever, be solved by animals.
 Human intervention is almost always the answer.
 This post is part of a series in which I hope to illustrate the importance of proper maintenance and water care by pointing out the shortcomings of the most common animals people use to attempt to “solve” aquarium problems.

 Algae is a problem that all aquarists have to deal with it at some point.
 Keeping an aquarium looking clean and free of algae is most often an ongoing battle.
+You may even have searched for fish that clean the tank.
 In freshwater aquariums, “Plecos” (short for plecostomus and used to refer to fish of the family Loricariidae) are one of the most common fish purchased to aid in algae cleanup.
 The reality is, unless you have an aquarium larger than 75 gallons and only one Pleco, the Plecos will end up feasting mainly on the meat based foods that you feed your other fish.
 This is because there is rarely enough algae growth in an aquarium to sustain a Pleco’s appetite.
 Further, a high-protein diet based primarily on meaty foods can be unhealthy for animals who have a digestive system intended to process mostly plant matter.

 On the other hand, even if you do have a large tank and enough algae, Plecos are not capable of scraping the algae completely away from any surface in the tank, including the glass, so you will always be left with a thin, but noticeable, coating of algae.
 This seemingly faulty cleaning ability might be a genetic development to prevent the fish from completely eliminating their own food sources.
 When a little is left behind, the algae will grow back, providing a sustainable food source for the algae eaters.
 However, if the algae were completely scraped away, it might not grow back, forcing the algae eaters to find a new source of food.